alequerenghi/cybersecurity_report/README.md

 ```
 were executed.
 **Netdiscover** is an active/passive address reconnaissance tool; it can passively detect online hosts, or search for them, by actively sending ARP requests; it was necessary to find the IP address of the vulnerable machine.
-**Nmap** is a utility for network exploration or security auditing.
+**Nmap** is a utility for network exploration and security auditing.
 The `-A` option is used to enable OS detection, version detection, script scanning and traceroute, while the `-p-` option is used to scan all TCP ports.
 The output of `nmap` was:

 ![Nmap scan](images/nmap.png)